Tuttotorna/OMNIA/README.md

 One-Line Definition

-OMNIA measures how much structure survives when form is changed or constrained.
+OMNIA measures how much structure survives when form, constraints, or observer framing changes.

 ---